DISCOVERY OF THE PHOTOGRAPHIC SLIDES

 Initially researching for an experimental documentary class in 2006, Heishman discovered a slide carousel - labeled "Jack's Slides: Chicago and Kansas City" - tossed among the heaps of scrap metal and scattered rubble of a salvage yard in Kansas City's West Bottoms neighborhood.
 The first slide he pulled featured someone wearing an elaborate kimono costume and full makeup.
 In the next slide, a family photo of a young girl and her cocker spaniel.
 Outside of a handful of family photos and a couple of images showing nondescript city buildings, the rest of the slides contained a mix of posed portraits and party scenes from drag balls throughout the 1950s and 60s.
 In many, men and women in drag are posed outside the famed Kansas City club The Colony, photographed red-carpet style on their way into the night's event.

 In 2008, Michael Boles experienced a similar series of events.
 While helping a friend move into a new residence off of Troost in midtown, Kansas City, he discovered dozens of photographic slides scattered freely inside of a shoebox.
 Dated throughout the 60s, the mix included family photos among over 100 images of drag queens and drag ball attendees.
-Along with the slides, Boles recovered articles "Jack" had written, including personal letters and short stories sent from Sydney and Wales.
+Along with the slides, Boles recovered articles "Jack" had written, including personal letters and short stories sent from Sydney.

 Billed as "tea dances" or "private birthday parties," these drag balls were largely underground events.
 Both local personalities and nationally acclaimed drag performers, including Skip Arnold, G.G.
 Allen, and Jamie Greeney can be seen in the slides performing their acts and posing with friends.
 By highlighting these performers in addition to photographing party scenes, outtakes, and portraits of attendees, this collection is a rare and important look into mid-century drag ball culture.